 So my big question today: what is the difference between the Looney Tunes and Finding Nemo?
 (Think more about the visuals than the plot).
 That’s right, Finding Nemo is three dimensional whereas Looney Tunes is flat, 2-D. What makes Finding Nemo 3D?
 Yeah sure, the animation process is different but the major factor in this is the lack of shadows you’ll find in Looney Tunes characters (unless someone is about to be hit by an anvil).
 Nemo however has shadows that create depth in an image.
 This is because our eyes can’t perceive the distance and depth like they can in real life, after all the image is in fact flat.
 So what has this got to do with flash?
 Here we go!

 I have no doubt that if you’ve used your cameras built in flash before and decided that you’re not it’s biggest fan.
 It tends to make people look pretty terrible and there is a good reason why.
 On your camera the flash is essentially projecting from the exact same direction that your lens is looking, meaning that anything that your camera sees will get hit by light.
-This completely eliminates shadow on peoples faces turning them from beautiful Finding Nemo characters to a flatter Looney Tunes kind of person.
+This completely eliminates shadow on peoples faces turning them from beautiful 3D Finding Nemo characters to a flatter (and often fatter) Looney Tunes kind of people.

 A horrible 2D render of me with on-camera flash…